shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 same rate as the baseline conversion rate (which is the same rate as the `A` group).

-We can take our graph from above and show how the diminished effect influences the conversion rate of the people assigned to various days.
+We can take our graph from above and show how the diminishing effect influences the conversion rate of the people assigned to various days.

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-6-1.png)

 **This is the key point**.
-The longer it takes people to convert, the less **lift** there is, and the more of these conversions you allow into your results, the more it will mask the immediate lift.
-The "immediate lift" is symbolized in the graph above with a light blue color in the `B` group.
+The longer it takes people to convert, the less **lift** there is, and the more conversions you allow into your results (from people who take longer to convert), the more it will mask the immediate lift.
+The "immediate lift" is visualized in the graph above with a light blue color in the `B` group.

 No such effect exists in the `A` group because they maintain the baseline conversion rate (there is no lift and nothing to diminish).

-**The people who convert &gt;= ~15 days from when they saw the variant, start to become much less affected by the variant and start to convert at the same rates as the control group.**
+**The people who convert &gt;= ~15 days from when they saw the variant, start to become much less affected by the variant and start to convert at similar rates as the control group.**

 Another way of saying this is it's likely that the people who converted after 30 days were going to do so anyway, with or without the thing you